 1) Why did you decide to join our webinar? / Why did you decide to skip the event?

-2) What was your favourite part of the webinar?
+2) What was your favorite part of the webinar?
 What did you like the least?

 3) Did we meet your expectations?
 How could we do it better?

-Of course, you can ask many more questions – it all depends on your situation.
-However, even these simple inquiries will help you greatly in customizing your future events.
+Of course, you can ask many more questions depending on your situation.
+However, even these simple inquiries will help you customize your future events.

 You’ve seen these questions numerous times before.
-We recommend that you use them extensively since they are really easy to answer: all attendees need to do, is clicking on a number from 1 to 10.
+However, we recommend that you use them extensively since they are straightforward to answer: all attendees need to do, is click on a number from 1 to 10.